Mid-century/desert modern houses

 The Alexander Construction Company almost single handedly changed the face of Palm Springs between 1955-1965, building nearly 2,500 post & beam mid-century modern homes and doubling the city’s population in the process.

-These modern homes have since been dubbed the “Alexanders,” a large portion of which were built near the popular Racquet Club in north Palm Springs and were spearheaded by architect William Krisel (Palmer & Krisel), circa 1959-1961.
+These modern homes have since been dubbed the “Alexanders,” a large portion of which were built near the popular Racquet Club and were spearheaded by architect William Krisel (Palmer & Krisel), circa 1959-1961.

 Krisel’s use of standardized building elements, switching up footprint orientations and rooflines, and integrating indoor with outdoor living, made the “Alexanders” affordable, appealing and highly sought after … even today.
 Especially today!